solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 ## Overview

 Durable Nonces are a way to bypass the expiration date of regular transactions.
-To understand this more clearly, we'll start by looking at the concepts behind regular transactions.
+To understand this, we'll start by looking at the concepts behind regular transactions.

-In Solana, transactions consist of three main parts:
+In Solana, transactions have three main parts:

 1. **Instructions**: Instructions are the operations you want to perform on the blockchain, like transferring tokens, creating accounts, or calling a program.
 These are executed in order.

-2. **Signatures**: Signatures are proof that the transaction was signed by the required signers/authorities.
+2. **Signatures**: Signatures are proof that the transaction was made by someone with the signer's private key - which should usually be the signer themselves.
 For instance, if you are transferring SOL from your wallet to another, you'll need to sign the transaction so the network can verify that the transaction is valid.

 3. **Recent Blockhash**: The recent blockhash is a unique identifier for each transaction.
 It is used to prevent replay attacks, where an attacker records